BM-6337/Weather-Forecasting-Model/README.md

 # Weather Forecasting Model

-## Project Overview

-This project focuses on analyzing historical weather data and building predictive models to forecast weather conditions.
-The dataset is obtained from NOAA (National Oceanic and Atmospheric Administration) and includes various meteorological parameters collected from weather stations and airports.
+> **A machine learning project that analyzes historical weather data from NOAA to identify climate patterns and forecast weather conditions using predictive modeling techniques.**

+Weather forecasting plays a vital role in industries ranging from agriculture and transportation to disaster management and environmental monitoring.
+This project leverages historical weather observations from the **National Oceanic and Atmospheric Administration (NOAA)** to explore weather trends and develop predictive models capable of forecasting future weather conditions.

-The project demonstrates data preprocessing, exploratory data analysis, feature engineering, and machine learning techniques to identify weather patterns and generate predictions.
+The project follows a complete data science workflow, including data preprocessing, exploratory data analysis, feature engineering, model training, and performance evaluation.

+---

 ## Features